Apple Cider Spritz Cocktail

-A twist on the classic Italian spritz cocktail for autumn, mixed with hard apple cider, homemade ginger syrup and a splash of sparkling wine.
+A twist on the classic Italian Aperol spritz cocktail.
+This drink is a perfect lower alcohol drink for fall, mixed with hard apple cider, homemade ginger syrup and a splash of sparkling wine.

 In a twist on a classic Italian spritz, the drink combines hard apple cider with a homemade citrus ginger syrup, Campari and a splash of sparkling wine.

 Hard apple cider is having a revival — have you tried it lately?